 “It was a different voice that decision makers were hearing.
 It wasn’t a single child advocacy organization.
 You have pediatricians now echoing us about how the need for intervention and warning about the impact of inaction,” said Mann.

-With assistance from a grant from Voices for Healthy Kids, Voices for Alabama’s Children has taken on the task of improving the minimum standards for nutrition and physical activity and limit the amount of screen time for children in early care and education centers.
-Given that 66% of children in the state have both parents in the workforce and more than 1.8 million Alabamians, including half a million children, live in communities with little to no access to healthy food options, addressing standards in childcare facilities is the crossroad between the data and the disparity.
+Voices for Alabama’s Children has taken on the task of improving the minimum standards for nutrition and physical activity and limit the amount of screen time for children in early care and education centers.
 Not only would this policy change address issues such the prevention of diet-related diseases, it would begin to address the disparities in health outcomes.
 “We’re here to speak for children,” said Mann.
-“And their health and well-being are our priorities.”
+“And their health and wellbeing are our priorities.”